Gravitational waves from conformal symmetry breaking

 \section{Conclusions}

 After the first observations of gravitational waves~\cite{Abbott:2016, Abbott:2016-2, Abbott:2017, Abbott:2017-2} a new channel of observation of the Universe was established.
 With the forthcoming gravitational wave detectors it will be possible to probe physics beyond the limits known before.
-A prime example is the phase transitions in the early Universe, which have been thoroughly studied in the context of baryogenesis and with the gravitational wave detectors it will be possible to shed entirely new light on the phase transitions.
+A prime example is the phase transition in the early Universe, which has been thoroughly studied in the context of baryogenesis and but has not been experimentally tested.

 Of course, to make use of the possibilities offered by the gravitational wave detectors, the signal predicted by theoretical models must be strong enough.
-In this paper we show that a phase transition predicted by the classically conformally symmetric model with a new SU(2) gauge group and a scalar doublet proceeds after large super-cooling, i.e. the temperature at which the transition occurs (the nucleation temperature) is much lower than the critical temperature, at which it becomes possible.
-This results in a large latent heat release and a very strong imprint in the gravitational field, well within the sensitivity range of LISA~\cite{LISA, Caprini:2015}.
-This can make this model, and possibly other models with classical conformal symmetry, a great benchmark model for this detector.
+In this paper we show that a~phase transition predicted by the classically conformally symmetric model with a~new SU(2) gauge group and a~scalar doublet proceeds after large super-cooling, i.e.\ the temperature at which the transition occurs (the nucleation temperature) is much lower than the critical temperature, at which it becomes possible.
+This results in a large latent heat release and a~very strong imprint in the gravitational field, well within the sensitivity range of LISA~\cite{LISA, Caprini:2015}.
+This can make this model, and possibly other models with classical conformal symmetry, a~great benchmark model for this detector.